 This could sound discouraging, even bleak.
 In some ways it IS bleak.
 Look at the world—at the utter obsession with things that are distractions from our pain, from our not feeling loved: like endless entertainment, addiction to electronics, anger, controlling people, drugs, alcohol, sex, and on and on.

 THERE is the proof—in our addiction to all those behaviors—that overall we do not know how to love people unconditionally.
 If we did, and I speak here with vast experience, these behaviors would not exist.

-With sufficient love, there is simply no REASON to lack confidence.
+With sufficient love, there is simply no NEED to lack confidence.
 Happy people don't have that problem.
 Period.
 Full stop.
 It could seem like this statement is too broad, too exaggerated.
 It’s not.

-Why You're Not Succeeding in Helping Your Children with Their Confidence
+Why You're Not succeeding in Helping Your Children

 Your Children Can Learn to Be Happy